 1. Hire a concrete demolition company.

-Concrete pros can saw, smash and remove a slab in no time, and they can dig out the gravel subbase down to the soil.
+Hire concrete professionals, who have the experience -- and the equipment -- to saw, smash, and remove a slab in no time.
+The pros can also dig out the gravel subbase down to the soil.

 2. Rent an electric demolition hammer (a.k.a. chipping gun).

 These mini jackhammers are relatively lightweight and easy to handle and are available at any rental outlet or home center.
 Work from the slab’s edge toward the center, breaking off manageable chunks with the hammer.
-Use bolt cutters or heavy-duty wire cutters to snip reinforcing mesh; use a handheld grinder or reciprocating saw to cut through rebar.
+Use bolt cutters or heavy-duty wire cutters to snip reinforcing mesh; cut through rebar with a handheld grinder or reciprocating saw.

 3. Use a sledgehammer.